 2. Where Does Inflammation Occur in the Body?

 Martin – Inflammation can occur anywhere in the body, both internally and externally.
-Any area perceived to be damaged or infected will illicit the appropriate inflammatory response.
+Any area perceived to be damaged or infected will elicit the appropriate inflammatory response.

 3. What are the Causes of Inflammation?